Jakob Böhme: Reaction

 In addition to the scientific revolution, the 17th century was a time of mystical revolution in Catholicism, Protestantism and Judaism.
 The Protestant revolution developed from Böhme and some medieval mystics.
 Böhme became important in intellectual circles in Protestant Europe, following from the publication of his books in England, Holland and Germany in the 1640s and 1650s.
 Böhme was especially important for the Millenarians and was taken seriously by the Cambridge Platonists and Dutch Collegiants.
 Henry More was critical of Böhme and claimed he was not a real prophet, and had no exceptional insight into metaphysical questions.
 Overall, although his writings did not influence political or religious debates in England, his influence can be seen in more esoteric forms such as on alchemical experimentation, metaphysical speculation and spiritual contemplation, as well as utopian literature and the development of neologisms.
 More, for example, dismissed Opera Posthuma by Spinoza as a return to Behmenism.

-While Böhme was famous in Holland, England, France, Denmark and America during the 17th century, he became less influential during the 18th century.
+While Böhme was famous across Western Europe and North America during the 17th century, he became less influential during the 18th century.
 A revival occurred late in that century with interest from German Romantics, who considered Böhme a forerunner to the movement.
 Poets such as John Milton, Ludwig Tieck, Novalis, William Blake and W. B. Yeats found inspiration in Böhme's writings.
 Coleridge, in his Biographia Literaria, speaks of Böhme with admiration.
 Böhme was highly thought of by the German philosophers Baader, Schelling and Schopenhauer.
 Hegel went as far as to say that Böhme was "the first German philosopher".
 Danish Bishop Hans Lassen Martensen published a book about Böhme.

 Several authors have found Boehme's description of the three original Principles and the seven Spirits to be similar to the Law of Three and the Law of Seven described in the works of Boris Mouravieff and George Gurdjieff.